nbzero/ansible-wing-playbook/docs/tutorials/01_getting_started.md

 Preparation
 ---------------------------------------------------------------------------
 *Please note that this tutorial is made with specific version of Docker, Ansible and Ubuntu OS.
-It could or couldn't work on other versions.*
+It could be different on other versions.*

 - [Install Docker 1.11.2 on your machine.](https://docs.docker.com/engine/installation/)
 - [Install Docker Machine 0.7.0 on your machine.](https://docs.docker.com/machine/install-machine/)